|

 his overall control of R.L.
 Stevenson & Associates and leave the major

 money decisions to representatives of the new investors.
+With

 the losses incurred by the failure of Waterski